 A little more shopping at Broadway Panhandler, another kitchen store.

-Quick stop at a Burger Joint to share a burger, fries, and beer.
+Quick stop at a Burger Joint (website no longer working) to share a burger, fries, and beer.
 Then some sightseeing and misc. shopping.
 For dinner, Little Italy at Paesano’s.
 Prices are reasonable, servings are large, and the food was great!

 Next day, I tortured my husband with a few bakeries. :) First up was Sugar & Plumm for some delicious macarons.
 They have all sorts of fun flavors and bright colors!
 There were also a lot of people eating at the restaurant which we had to pass on this trip.
 Jacques Torres also has some chocolate shops around town but unfortunately I don’t have any pics!

 One place I was really excited to try on my NYC food tour, was Levain Bakery.
 Best known for their HUGE cookies (and being on the Food Network) these cookies did not disappoint!
 If you’re a cookie lover, you must try them!
 The chocolate peanut butter cookies were incredible too!
 After all that sugar, we decided on lunch and headed to Rosa Mexicano.
 I had a wonderful salad (as crazy as that sounds…) and my husband had a huge plate of enchiladas.